geekiam/website/static/posts/how-to-create-a-new-github-repository-using-the-terminal.md

 ### Create Github repository using the API

-It is fairly easy, but unfortunately a verbose to create a Github repository using the API using the terminal window.
+It is fairly easy, but unfortunately a verbose method to create a Github repository using the API using the terminal window.
 All that is required is using a library like [CuRL - A command-line tool for transferring data using various network protocols](https://curl.haxx.se/) and reading understanding and remembering the API structure.

 In order to use the Github API's you will be required to create a [Creating a personal access token for the command line](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)